With Popcornflix, the promise is that “no movie is more than two clicks away.”

 Since the platform is free, expect Popcornflix to make up for it with frequent commercial breaks to generate advertising revenue.

-I watched Major League, which is just shy of two hours long, via the Popcornflix Roku app to better understand the user’s advertisement experience.
-It was a mixed bag.
+I watched Major League, which is just shy of two hours long, via the Popcornflix Roku app so that I could better understand the user experience with ads.
+I found it to be a mixed bag.

-After a single introductory advertisement before the movie began, I was able to watch more than 20 minutes of the film without interruption.
+After a single advertisement before the movie began, I was able to watch more than 20 minutes of the film without interruption.
 That was nice.
-However, as you can see from the screenshot above, I was then fed a steady diet of commercial breaks for the duration of the film.
-All total, I faced 10 ad breaks watching the movie.
+However, as you can see from the screenshot above, I was then fed a steady diet of commercial breaks for the duration of the movie.
+All told, I sat through 10 ad breaks while watching the movie.

 On the Roku device, it took the app several seconds to load a commercial break.
 I counted roughly 15 seconds of delay in a few instances.
 While that may seem insignificant in the grand scheme of things, it is an added annoyance and time-waster during the mandatory commercial experience.

-There were usually five ads to a break, with total time away from the show ranging between two and three minutes.
+There were usually five ads per break, with total time away from the show ranging between two and three minutes.

 I encountered some interactive ads along the way, including this one from Beats by Dre that included a photo of a Roku-specific remote with options to scroll to view different colors in the company’s headphones collection.

 Overall, the advertisement process for Popcornflix felt a little more cumbersome than that of competitors like Tubi TV.

-Part of Popcornflix’s pitch to users is that they are never more than two clicks away from content, and they deliver on that promise.
+Part of Popcornflix’s pitch is that you’re never more than two clicks away from content, and it delivers on that promise.
 The phone and streaming device apps offer a “straight to the content” approach upon loading the home screen.

-The web browser version of Popcornflix is also very straightforward.
+The web browser version of Popcornflix is also straightforward.